Stowe Center for Literary Activism

 Stowe wrote Uncle Tom’s Cabin in 1851 and 1852.
 The novel was first published serially –- that is, a chapter a week –- in The National Era, a national abolitionist newspaper out of Washington D.C.
 It was published as a book in hardcover and paperback in 1852.

-Harriet Beecher Stowe was born and spent her early years in Connecticut, the last of the New England States to abolish slavery in 1848.
-As a young person in Connecticut, Harriet was exposed to slavery; she spent significant time in Guilford where her mother’s family in Guilford were enslavers.
+Harriet Beecher Stowe was born and spent her early years in Connecticut, the last of the New England states to abolish slavery in 1848.
+Her mother’s family enslaved people and Stowe had direct interactions with enslaved people and indentured workers.

 The Katharine Seymour Day House, an ornate Victorian mansion and part of the Stowe Center campus, was one of the original neighborhood structures.
 It was built in 1884 by Franklin and Mary Chamberlin.
 In the 20th century, the Stowe Center’s founder, Katharine Seymour Day (grandniece of Harriet Beecher Stowe), purchased and restored the home.
 Today it houses the Research Library, administrative offices and program space.